MarketSquare/SSHLibrary/README.rst

     pip install --upgrade robotframework-sshlibrary

-Running this command installs also the latest Robot Framework and paramiko versions.
+Running this command installs also the latest Robot Framework and paramiko_ versions.
+The minimum supported paramiko version is ``1.15.0``.
 The ``--upgrade`` option can be omitted when installing the library for the first time.

 With recent versions of ``pip`` it is possible to install directly from the